IBM-Blockchain/blockchain-vscode-extension/client/README.md

 5. Package and install the smart contract by clicking the **play** button.
 6. Add breakpoints to the smart contract by clicking on the relevant line numbers in your smart contract files.
 7. Click **Instantiate** in the `Local Fabric Ops` panel.
 In the `Fabric Gateways` panel, you can now right click on transactions to submit them, execution will be paused on any breakpoints you've defined.
+8. To submit or evaluate a transaction click the blockchain icon on the debug toolbar.

 To make iterative changes to your smart contract while debugging, after making your changes click the **restart** button.
 Restarting debugging means you don't need to instantiate the contract again.
 Please note, as this stores the smart contract in local memory, for many changes to large smart contracts, you may need to reinstantiate the smart contract.